DHTMLX/docs-suite/docs/grid/configuration.md

 **Related sample**: [Grid.
 Custom Filter](https://snippet.dhtmlx.com/gcidkxjg)

-The **customFilter** attribute is a function which compares the value of each cell with the value which is selected in the header/footer filter of the column.
+The **customFilter** attribute is a function which compares the value of each cell of the column with the value which is selected in the header/footer filter of the column.
 If the value of the cell matches the specified criteria, the function returns *true*, otherwise, it returns *false*.

 ## Header/footer height